King Booker's Court: SmackDown (2006–2007)

 The April 6 episode of SmackDown! seemed to be the end of the Court.
 King Booker attempted to take revenge on Matt Hardy for trying to set up Sharmell for a twist of fate in the Money in the Bank match at WrestleMania 23 (a match he lost).
 He lost the match to Hardy, however, and Sharmell berated him, declared him to be a disappointment and slapped him.
 King Booker tried to impress her by attacking The Undertaker, but got a Tombstone Piledriver on the announce table.
 It was announced on WWE's official website that he suffered a sprain and strained contusion of the neck and would also be treated for his previous injuries of chronic knee pain, where he had a meniscus tear, and a chronic elbow strain and he would be out for several months.
 The Court would then disband for the final time.
 During the 2007 WWE draft, King Booker and Sharmell were drafted to the Raw brand and Regal also returned to Raw in a supplemental draft from SmackDown!, becoming the Raw General Manager in August.
 On October 16, 2007, it was officially announced on WWE's official website that Booker and Sharmell would be released from their contracts effective October 27, thus completely destroying any possibility of a reunion.
 However, Booker T returned to the WWE minus Sharmell in January 2011 in various roles since then.

+Sporadic appearances

 On April 2, 2022, Booker T inducted Sharmell into the WWE Hall of Fame Class of 2022, briefly reuniting the couple of the Court.

 The couple of the Court would briefly reunite again during Night 2 of the 2023 WWE Draft, with Booker selecting the draft picks for Raw and Sharmell selecting draft picks for SmackDown, both on the second round of the draft.

+Legacy

+During the March 10 episode of NXT Finlay and Regal appeared on the stage helping Regal's son Charlie Dempsey defeating Taivon Heights after turning on him, thus joining the Birthright faction led by Lexis King and Finlay's son, Uriah Connors.